DIHYDRALAZINE

 Medicinal Benefits

 DIHYDRALAZINE plays a vital role in relaxing the muscles in the walls of your blood vessels.
-This ensures that your blood vessels expand, reducing your blood pressure and allowing blood and oxygen to flow more easily throughout your body and helps in reducing your risk of having a stroke, a heart attack, other heart problems, or kidney problems in the future.
+This ensures that your blood vessels expand, reducing your blood pressure and allowing blood and oxygen to flow more easily throughout your body.
+It helps in reducing your risk of having a stroke, a heart attack, other heart problems, or kidney problems in the future.
 This medicine needs to be taken regularly to be effective.

 Directions for Use